 All of the policies outlined in this Handbook are designed for safety, the protection of the rights of others, and academic benefit.
 Therefore, you are expected to be familiar with the contents of this Handbook.
-After reviewing this Handbook, a parent/guardian is asked to sign the Student-Family Handbook Agreement Form and turn this form in to your child's classroom/homeroom teacher.
+After reviewing this Handbook, a parent/guardian is asked to sign 1) Scholar-Family Handbook Agreement Form, and 2) Policy Agreement Form, to be turned into your child's classroom/homeroom teacher.

-Parents/guardians have an important voice in the Haven Academy community and in the event that parents/guardians have questions or complaints that cannot be resolved with a student's teacher, an appointment should be made with a member of the Haven Leadership Team to resolve the situation.
+Parents/guardians have an important voice in the Haven Academy community and in the event that parents/guardians have questions or complaints that cannot be resolved with a scholar's teacher, an appointment should be made with a member of the Haven Leadership Team to resolve the situation.